4 min read

 • Reach kilometrage of 240000 km

 These requirements are standardised under the ISO 16750 standard.
-Each car manufacturer may also have their standard in addition to these.
+Each car manufacturer may also have its own standards in addition to these.

 The requirements will continue to grow with increased functionalities and demand for better performance.